everythingpossible - Fotolia

 It's an exciting time for CIOs to embark on an ERP digital transformation.

 Technology has come a long way in recent years.
 Advances in ERP systems and cloud, AI, IoT and other emerging technologies are enabling quantum leaps in performance for organizations.
-Whereas a traditional ERP implementation focuses primarily on technology upgrades to replace back-office systems or as a means to gain efficiencies, an ERP digital transformation focuses on creating new business models.
+Whereas a traditional ERP implementation focuses primarily on technology upgrades to replace back-office systems or as a means to gain efficiencies, an ERP digital transformation focuses on creating business models.

 An ERP digital transformation's potential payoffs are great, but the myriad of technology options can be confusing and overwhelming without a clear strategy and direction.
 And just as it was with traditional ERP implementations, aligning a technology initiative and an overarching business strategy is critical to success.